CodezPoet/code_examples/README.md

 ### Screenshots

-Screenshots of output where applicable
+Directory for screenshots of images used in README.md to show output for example

 ### SQL